 - HA formula: Hypo-Allergenic.
 These are called partially hydrolysed formula.
 Used for the “prevention” of allergy if there is a family history of allergy.
 Not for babies who already have allergy.
 Medical evidence shows that soy formula feeding is not preventive of allergies.
-I do not recommend soy formula for babies.
+Dr Ford does not recommend soy formula for babies.
 Examples of cow’s milk hydrolysate formula are Karicare HA and HA Nan)

 - Cow’s milk hydrolysates: made from breaking down cow’s milk casein or whey into much smaller protein chains, called “peptides”.
 This process greatly reduces the allergic properties of the milk.
 However, still about 20-30% of children will react adversely to these hydrolysate formulas.
 Examples of cow’s milk hydrolysate formula are Pepti-Junior (from whey proteins) and Pregestimil (from casein proteins).